Guy Dessicy in the Belgian Comic Strip Center. Picture © D. Pasamonik.

 Studio Hergé

-In 1947 Dessicy joined the Studio Hergé.
-He colourized the reprint of Hergé's 'Popol et Virginie Chez des Lapinos' (originally published in black-and-white in 1934) and redrew some backgrounds.
-He also colourized some 'Tintin' albums that were redrawn and republished around the same time.
-Hergé originally considered Dessicy as a successor to his former assistant Edgar P. Jacobs, but since the young man wasn't that good in drawing he merely hired him as a colourist.
-Still Dessicy had some significant impact on the 'Tintin' stories in other ways.
-Dessicy often took poses, so that Hergé, Bob De Moor, Edgar P. Jacobs and Jacques Van Melkebeke had a model to base their sketches on.
+However, Guy Dessicy had some significant impact on the 'Tintin' stories in other ways.
+He often made poses, so that Hergé and his assistant Bob De Moor had a model to base their sketches on.
+Interviewed by Toon Horsten for the book 'Kinderen van Kuifje' (Linkeroever Uitgevers, 2011), Dessicy recalled that he often had to play the characters of Thompson and Thomson and wear a bowler hat.
 He also claimed that he inspired the Tintin character Abdallah.
-Dessicy had read a a short story by O. Henry, 'The Ransom of Red Chief' (1907), in which two gangsters kidnap a child that turns out to be such an obnoxious brat that they are more willing to get rid of him than to keep him hostage.
-After telling Hergé the basic outline of this story most of the plot in 'Tintin in the Land of Black Gold' (1950) eventually took shape.
-Yet Dessicy always insisted that he merely gave Hergé a vague idea with which he still he did his own thing.
-Apart from Hergé, Dessicy anonymously colourized other comic artists' work too, including Willy Vandersteen's first 'Suske en Wiske' story for Tintin magazine: 'Het Spaanse Spook' (1948-1950).
+Dessicy had read a short story by O. Henry, 'The Ransom of Red Chief' (1907), in which two gangsters kidnap a child that turns out to be such an obnoxious brat that they are more willing to get rid of him than to keep him hostage.
+After telling Hergé the basic outline of this story, most of the plot in 'Tintin in the Land of Black Gold' (1950) was shaped.
+Yet Dessicy always insisted that he merely gave Hergé a vague idea with which he still did his own thing.
+Apart from Hergé, Dessicy anonymously colorized comics by other artists too, including Willy Vandersteen's first 'Suske en Wiske' story for Tintin magazine, 'Het Spaanse Spook' (1948-1950).

 Publiart